seanko16/cybersecurity-portfolio/TryHackMe/Labs/The-Greenholt-Phish.md

 - Conducted technical analysis of full headers to uncover the **true origin**.
 - Found a **mismatch** between `From` and `Reply-To` addresses → common phishing indicator.
 - Traced `Received` headers to identify the **originating IP**.
-- WHOIS lookup performed on the IP to determine owner legitimacy (legit mail provider vs. suspicious/unexpected source).
+- [MX Lookup](https://mxtoolbox.com/MXLookup.aspx) performed on the IP to determine owner legitimacy (legit mail provider vs. suspicious/unexpected source).

 ---